Get started with OAuth

 Before an application can access private resources or change information in FotoWeb, it needs authorization.
 The preferred way to authorize applications in FotoWeb is OAuth 2.0.

-If you are not familiar with OAuth 2.0, then we recommend reading this introduction: https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2.
+If you are not familiar with OAuth 2.0, we recommend reading this introduction: https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2.

 The OAuth 2.0 standard is documented in RFC 6749.
-You can use it for reference, but you do not need to read it entirely to be able to use OAuth with FotoWeb.
+This is useful for reference, but you don't need to read it entirely to be able to use OAuth with FotoWeb.

 Once authorized, the application will hold an access token, which enables it to access resources that the user is authorized to access and perform actions that the user is authorized to perform or a subset of the former.
 All actions are performed on the user's behalf.